 Usually people want to sell one house and buy their new one at the same time so they can move from one to the other on the same day.
 The most convenient date will depend on all sorts of factors such as school terms, holiday availability, and so on.
 So the first thing that we need to know is when you want to move.
 We can then find out how this ties in with all the other factors that have to be considered.

-Firstly, you will need an EPC (Energy Performance Certificate) which we can order for you if this hasn't already been arranged by the Estate Agents.
+Firstly, you will need an EPC (Energy Performance Certificate) which is usually arranged by the Estate Agents.
 We will also send you two ready-printed forms, a Property Information Form and a Fixtures, Fittings and Contents Form .
 If you are selling a leasehold flat or house you will also need to complete a leasehold information form.
 It helps if you can fill in as much of the information as you can and then return them to us as soon as possible (with any guarantees you refer to).
 This will provide a package of information which will be sent to your buyer's lawyer with the Draft Contract so that they can be quite clear about exactly what you will be leaving in the house and what you will be taking.
-We ask for £100.00 on account so that we can request information from HM Land Registry and carry out other essential tasks, like Money Laundering checks for example.
+We ask for £350.00 on account so that we can request information from HM Land Registry and carry out other essential tasks, like Money Laundering checks for example.

 As soon as we receive the details from the seller, we'll pass on to you the Property Information Form and the Fixtures,Fittings and Contents Form.
 You might be surprised at the number of times there is confusion over this - it's no fun to turn up at your new home to discover that the sellers have taken all the light bulbs.
 So it's worth checking these carefully.